redstone-finance/redstone-oracles-monorepo/packages/movement-connector/README.md

 ### Deploying and testing

-[Install aptos cli](https://aptos.dev/en/build/cli) - Compile the version 3.5.0 of movement CLI.
+[Install aptos cli](https://aptos.dev/en/build/cli) - Compile the version 3.5.0 of movement CLI or use `make install-cli`.
 [Setup localnet](https://aptos.dev/en/build/cli/running-a-local-network)

 Ensure you have the move account config in `movement/.movement/config.yaml`.